zyhu-hu/ClimCorrector/README.md

 ## Create stacked training data from model outputs

 Follow the `notebooks/create_dataset_demo.ipynb` notebook to create stacked training data from model outputs.
+I also provide `preprocessing/create_h5_data_v1.py` and `preprocessing/create_h5_data_v1_val.py` to create training and validation data from slurm jobs. `preprocessing/slurm_v1_test/` contains some slurm scripts to run the jobs to extract stacked input and output files with v1 input/output option (see `utils/data_utils.py` for definition of v1 option).

+## Generate normalization files

+Under development. `notebooks/calculate_normalization_factors.ipynb` calculated the mean/std/min/max for a subsampled data (select every 7 files from the 10 year data).
+The normalization factors are saved in `preprocessing/normalization/`.

 ## Train the model

 ### set up a training virtual environment